uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 ```

-## 10 How to perform Serialization and Deserialization ?
+## 10 How to acheive Serialization and Deserialization ?

 In order to achieve serialization in Java, first we need to make sure that the class implements the Serializable interface.
 This interface doesn’t have any methods — it just acts as a marker to tell the JVM that objects of this class can be converted into a byte stream.